 Apple’s Game site’s

-is that of MacSoft’s forthcoming release of Halo: Combat Evolved.
+latest in-depth preview is that of MacSoft’s forthcoming release of Halo: Combat Evolved.
 MacSoft anticipates seeing Halo hit store shelves in early December.

 Apple’s Brad Cook speaks with Gearbox Software project manager Marc Tardif about the game.
 Gearbox was responsible for the PC conversion of the popular first person shooter developed for Xbox by Microsoft’s Bungie Studios.
 Tardif observed that Halo’s designers “put equal emphasis on gameplay and story,” a long hallmark of Bungie’s games, which include the legendary Myth and Marathon series.